Trying at avoid people in the Big City.

 Walk at Iona

-If you go early enough on the
+If you go early enough on the weekends, you

-kids like to see the birds so we decided to go out and see them in
+to see the birds so we decided to go out and see them in

 action.
 They have changed the parking at Iona to reduce the